Waji-97/K8s-Homelab/README.md

 ## Welcome to my Homelab! 😊
 The repository is a mono repository for my homelab Kubernetes cluster that implements GitOps practices using **FluxCD**.
-It also holds Talos configuration files (generated from [**Talhelper**](https://github.com/budimanjojo/talhelper)) for my kubernetes cluster with three control plane nodes & two worker nodes.
-I don't currently have an exact plan on what I will be running on my homelab, but ultimately I am aiming towards a small self-hosted service.
+It also holds Talos configuration files (generated from [**Talhelper**](https://github.com/budimanjojo/talhelper)) for my kubernetes cluster with three control plane nodes & a single beefy worker node.

 ---